Hey Kids (Start Here)

 With some coaxing.

-Question two, the issue of whether real-time cognitive influence is a legitimate post-drift phenomenon, is not something he had spent much time worrying about.
-He is extremely dubious about the mechanistic underpinnings of—
+Question two, the issue of whether real-time cognitive influence is a legitimate post-drift phenomenon, is not something he’d spent much time worrying about.
+He’s dubious about the mechanistic underpinnings of—

 Soon, he’ll be talking to himself.

-Will that be progress, given he’s considering changing his strategy to try and incorporate some low-level integration of all the parties taking up space in his brain?
+Will that be progress, given he’s considering changing his strategy to incorporate low-level integration of all the parties taking up space in his mind?

 He has no idea.